There is more to your credit card payment due date than you may realize. Kristin Wong explains three things to keep in mind

 You may think you have due dates figured out, but here are a few important things to know about them.

-3. The law says your due date must be on the same day every month.
+The law says your due date must be on the same day every month.
 But timing matters.
-Different credit card companies have different cutoff times for bill payments.
+Credit card companies have different cutoff times for bill payments.
 This means your payment must be received by a certain hour on its due date, otherwise you’re late.
 Maybe the cutoff is 11 p.m.
 Eastern; maybe it’s 8 p.m Pacific time.
-It all depends on the issuer.
-The CARD Act does, however, require issuers to set the time for 5 p.m. or later, in the time zone where they accept payments.
+It all depends on the card issuer.
+The CARD Act does, however, require issuers to set the time for 5 p.m. or later, in the time zone in which its payments are processed.

 The CARD Act also fixed the amount of days you have to make a payment.
 Before 2009, the grace period was whatever the card issuer decided to make it.
 Now, the law says you have to have at least 21 days to make that payment.